- Choose to have one or two lessons each day (each lesson lasts between 1 and 1.5 hours)

 - Prices quoted include one lesson each day except on arrival day, but there is the option to add a second lesson for a supplement - please ask for more information so that we can book your preferred programme.
 Rates details:

-Rate for 8 days with 1 lesson of 1 to 1H30 per day:
+Rate for 8 days with 1 lesson of 1 to 1H30 per day (no lesson on arrival/departure)

-Rate for 8 days with 2 lessons of 1 to 1H30 per day (except on the first and last day, 1 lesson only):
+Rate for 8 days with 2 lessons of 1 to 1H30 per day (except on the first and last day, 1 lesson only - please make sure to arrive and depart early enough to make time for your lesson):

 Non rider rates for 8 days